Ricoh will adopt JAMP-AIS and JAMP-SDSplus *4 (XML based formats) as the procurement formats for the chemical substances contained in products.

 REACH is the name of the European Union regulation relating to the registration, evaluation, authorization and restriction of chemicals.
 This regulation seeks to register and manage industrial chemicals according to their usage status, in order to evaluate the safety of chemical substances.

-The JAMP-AIS (Article Information Sheet)and the JAMP-MSDSplus (Material Safety Data Sheet plus)
+The JAMP-AIS (Article Information Sheet)and the JAMP-SDSplus (Material Safety Data Sheet plus)